timlabs/uscode/United States Code/TITLE 12-BANKS AND BANKING/CHAPTER 02-NATIONAL BANKS/SUBCHAPTER IV-REGULATION OF THE BANKING BUSINESS; POWERS AND DUTIES OF NATIONAL BANKS.md

   * (6) Loans or extensions of credit secured by a segregated deposit account in the lending bank shall not be subject to any limitation based on capital and surplus.

-  * (7) Loans or extensions of credit to any financial institution or to any receiver, conservator, superintendent of banks, or other agent in charge of the business and property of such financial institution, when such loans or extensions of credit are approved by the Comptroller of the Currency, shall not be subject to any limitation based on capital and surplus.
+  * (7) Loans or extensions of credit to any nonbank financial company (as that term is defined in section 5311 of this title), any financial institution, or to any receiver, conservator, superintendent of banks, or other agent in charge of the business and property of such financial institution, when such loans or extensions of credit are approved by the Comptroller of the Currency, shall not be subject to any limitation based on capital and surplus.

   * (8)(A) Loans and extensions of credit arising from the discount of negotiable or nonnegotiable installment consumer paper which carries a full recourse endorsement or unconditional guarantee by the person transferring the paper shall be subject under this section to a maximum limitation equal to 25 per centum of such capital and surplus, notwithstanding the collateral requirements set forth in subsection (a)(2).